manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 That is very useful when building in prepared build systems, like docker containers, where that `DISTR` variable is set on system level and reflects target system for which such container intended.

-- **CMAKE_INSTALL_PREFIX** (path) - where to install the project.
-Building itself installs nothing, but prepares installation rules which are executed once you run 'make install' command, or create a package.
-It has a default depending on the cmake (on Linux usually /usr/local).
-Also, it defines values for mentioned variables `LOCALDATADIR` and `FULL_SHARE_DIR`.
+- **CMAKE_INSTALL_PREFIX** (path) - where manticore except itself installed.
+Building installs nothing, but prepares installation rules which are executed once you run `cmake --install` command, or create a package and then install it.
+Prefix may be freely changed anytime, even during install - by invoking `cmake --install . --prefix /path/to/installation`.
+However, at config time this variable once used to initialize default values of `LOCALDATADIR` and `FULL_SHARE_DIR`.
+So, for example, setting it to `/my/custom` at configure time will hardcode `LOCALDATADIR` as `/my/custom/var/lib/manticore/data`, and `FULL_SHARE_DIR` as `/my/custom/usr/share/manticore`.

 - **BUILD_TESTING** (bool) whether to support testing.
 If enabled, after the build you can run 'ctest' and test the build.
 Note that testing implies additional dependencies, like at least presence of PHP cli, python and available mysql server with test database.
-For 'just build', just disable the option, you don't need to care about it.
+By default this param is on.
+So, for 'just build', you might want to disable the option by explicitly specifying 'off' value.

 - **LIBS_BUNDLE** - path to a folder with different libraries.
 This is mostly relevant for Windows building, but may be